 For those simple items which do “wear out” there will be a strong increase in the probability of failure past a certain age.
 If we know the typical wear outage for a component, we can schedule a time-based task to replace it before failure.

 When it comes to complex items made of of many “simple” components, things are different.

 All those simple components have their own failure modes with its own failure pattern.
 Because complex items have so many, varied failure modes, they typically do not exhibit wear outage.
 Their failures do not tend to be a function of age but occur randomly.
 Their probability of failure is generally constant as represented by curves E and F.

 Most modern machinery consists of many components and should be treated as complex items.
 That means no clear wear outage.
 And without clear wear out age performing time-based overhauls is ineffective.
 And wasteful of our scarce resources.

 Only where we can prove that an item has wear outage does performing time-based overhaul or component replacement make sense.

 Hidden failures are failures that remain undetected during normal operation.
 They only become evident when you need the item to work (failure on demand).
 Or when you conduct a test to reveal the failure – a failure finding task.

 Hidden failures are often associated with equipment with protective functions.
 Something like a high-high pressure trip.
 Protective functions like these are not normally active.
 They are only required to function by exception to protect your people from injury or death.
 To protect the environment from a major impact or protect our assets from major damage.
 This means we pretty much always conduct failure finding tasks on equipment with protective functions.

-To be clear, a failure finding task does not prevent a failure.
-Instead a failure finding task does exactly what it’s name implies.
+To be clear, a failure finding task does not prevent failure.
+Instead, a failure finding task does exactly what its name implies.
 It seeks to find a failure.
 A failure that has already happened, but has not been revealed to us.
 It has remained hidden.